CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-dragons.md

 Normally, a company moving with region movement may lay down a maximum of four region cards.
 If a company moving with region movement is using effects that allows additional region cards to be laid down, no more than six regions may be used.

-[^sideboard]: The sideboard size was increased several times over the game's life.
-The final increase came with _Middle-earth: The White Hand_ which increased the sideboard to 30 cards for 1-deck and 2-deck games.

 ---

 # MANY A GLEAMING GOLDEN HOARD